Regularity Normalization: Neuroscience-Inspired Unsupervised Attention across Neural Network Layers: Empirical results

-The results presented here mainly dealt with the short term domain to demonstrate how regularity can significantly speed up the training.
-The long term behaviors tend to converge to a balanced scenario since the regularities of the features and activations will become higher (not rare anymore), with the normalization factors converging to a constant.
+The results presented here mainly deal with the short term domain to demonstrate how regularity can significantly speed up the training.
+The long term behaviors tend to converge to a balanced scenario since the regularities of the features and activations will become higher (not rare anymore), with the normalization factors converging to a constant in a relative sense across the neurons.
 As a side note, despite the significant margin of the empirical advantages, we observe that regularity-based approach offers a larger standard deviation in the performance than the baselines.
-We suspected the following reason: the short-term imbalanceness should cause the normalization factors to be considerably distinct across runs and batches, with the rare signals amplified and common signals tuned down; thus, we expect that the predictions to be more extreme (the wrong more wrong, the right more right), i.e. a more stochastic performance by individual, but a better performance by average.
-We observed this effect to be smaller in the long term (when normalization factors converge to a constant).
-Further analysis need to be included to fully understand these behaviors in different time scales (e.g. the converging performance over 100 epochs).
-Test accuracy results in the highly imbalanced scenario (RN over BN/WN/baseline for around 20\%) should provide promises in its ability to learn from the extreme regularities.
+We suspect the following reason: the short-term imbalanceness should cause the normalization factors to be considerably distinct across runs and batches, with the rare signals amplified and common signals tuned down; thus, we expect that the predictions to be more extreme (the wrong more wrong, the right more right), i.e. a more stochastic performance by individual, but a better performance by average.
+We observe this effect to be smaller in the long term (when the normalization factors converge to a constant relatively across neurons).
+Future further analysis might help us fully understand these behaviors in different time scales (e.g. the converging performance over 100 epochs).